 Round up the rest of the ingredients.
 Oil, salsa de molcajete (red or green) and Mexican crema.
-Mexican cream is a bit saltier than sour cream and stays true to the authentic taste.
-Look for it at a Hispanic market, or try adding salt to regular sour cream.
+Mexican sour cream is a bit saltier than sour cream and stays true to the authentic taste.
+Look for it at Mexican markets, or try adding salt to regular sour cream.

-Finish off your tamale plate by topping them with Mexican crema and salsa.
+- Finish off your fried tamale plate by topping them with Mexican crema and salsa.

-Frying tamales is my favorite way to enjoy a tamale, on any day of the year.
+Pan frying tamales is my favorite way to enjoy a tamale, on any day of the year.
 It’s also the best way to enjoy leftover tamales because it doesn’t make them mushy.
-So forget the microwave and try frying a tamale.
+So forget the microwave and try making fried tamales.
 You’ll love it!